vllm-project/llm-compressor/examples/quantization_w8a8_fp8/README.md

 ### 1) Load Model

-Load the model using `SparseAutoModelForCausalLM`, which is a wrapper around `AutoModelForCausalLM` for handling quantized saving and loading.
+Load the model using `SparseAutoModelForCausalLM`, which is a wrapper around `AutoModelForCausalLM` for saving and loading quantized models.

 ```python
 from llmcompressor.transformers import SparseAutoModelForCausalLM